Remembering Will Campbell: Does Anyone Here NOT Know Amazing Grace?

 Cooperative Baptist Fellowship, Fort Worth, Texas | July 21, 1995

 The first time I heard Will Campbell speak in person he ended his speech quoting from his book Cecilia’s Sin (1983), a fictional account based on sixteenth century stories of Anabaptists persecuted for their faith.
-Will Campbell was larger than life to me, and he was receiving the inaugural Whitsitt Society’s Award for Courage that hot summer day, almost two decades ago.
+Will Campbell was larger than life to me.
+And he was receiving the inaugural Whitsitt Society’s Award for Courage that hot summer day, almost two decades ago.
 What I remember most clearly was his indictment of those gathered as we listened to his acceptance speech.
 What had we done lately to be convicted of anything?
 How had we challenged society’s ruthless rules, or petty injustices?
 Where was our faith motivating us to any bold thing?
-He reminded us of how our Anabaptist cousins were arrested, brutally tortured and murdered for preaching gospel grace, liberty, and love, and for defending women’s call to preach publicly.
+He reminded us of how our Anabaptist cousins were arrested.
+They were brutally tortured and murdered for preaching gospel grace, liberty, and love.
+Some died for defending women’s call to preach publicly.

 He concluded in classic Will Campbell fashion: